• 6 heures

 Let's Recap!

-• Remember that different colors can have different effects, so choose based on the feeling you want to portray.
+• Remember that different colors can have different effects, so choose them based on the feeling you want to convey.

 • Complementary colors can be found opposite each other on the color wheel and suit each other naturally like purple and yellow.